SkoolNotes/Taproot/2020BIO101/KBBIO101CentralDogma.md

 #flo

 # Central Dogma
- - The central dogma says that a higher energy state is that of
+ - The central dogma says that protein instructions are found in DNA
+	 - RNA carries these instructions somewhere